petermr/crops/Solanum lycopersicum/README.md

 A) **TomatoTPS folder**: Corpus that is created by using command **pygetpapers -q "terpene synthase volatile solanum lycopersicum AND (((SRC:MED OR SRC:PMC OR SRC:AGR OR SRC:CBA) NOT (PUB_TYPE:"Review")))" -o TomatoTPS -x -p -s**

-B) **S. lycopersicum TPS.csv**: csv file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc.
+B) **S. lycopersicum TPS.csv**: csv file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc. This file is created using Uniprot database.

 C) **eo_tomato.xml**: Dictionary Summary